lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

     cells[playerPosition].classList.remove(playerClass)
   }
 ```
-I added an event listener for the ◀️ and the ▶️ key by using their codes on the keyboard and have calculated the the left and right side of the grid so the player is only allowed to move within the grid.
+I added an event listener for the ◀️ and the ▶️ key by using their codes on the keyboard and have calculated the left and right side of the grid so the player is only allowed to move within the grid.

 ```